-Full notes are only used in texts with no bibliography.
-In this case, use a full note the first time you cite each source.
-If you cite the same source more than once, use a short note for each citation after the first.
+You should usually use a full note the first time you cite each source.
+If you cite the same source more than once, use a short note for each subsequent citation.

 This is what a full and short note for the same citation might look like: